Below are some highlights from Mark Dantonio's interview Wednesday with Jack Arute and Dan Hawkins on SiriusXM's College

 The Saginaw, Mich., native had 24 receptions at Tennessee in 2011, the second most by a true freshman in UT history.

 Cornerback Darqueze Dennard looks forward to Monday's contest against Georgia, while head coach Mark Dantonio turns to former boxing champion Muhammad Ali and an alligator for motivation.

-Tim Allen, who previously worked together with Spartan head coach Mark Dantonio and quarterbacks coach Dave Warner at Kansas in the early 1990s, is in his seventh season as director of football operations at Michigan State.
+Tim Allen, who previously worked together with Spartan head coach Mark Dantonio and co-offensive coordinator/running backs coach Dave Warner at Kansas in the early 1990s, is in his seventh season as director of football operations at Michigan State.

 Allen oversees the day-to-day operations and budget of the football program.
 His duties include coordinating team travel, bowl game preparations, future scheduling and facility updates to the Skandalaris Football Center.

 In addition, Allen manages the summer camps program and serves as Dantonio's liaison to the equipment staff, training room, video department, field maintenance and all athletic administration.